Tax Preparation Help

 Filing Status

 Your filing status is used in determining whether you must file a return, your standard deduction, and the correct tax.
-It may also be used in determining whether you can claim certain deductions and credits.
+It may also be used in determining whether you can claim certain other deductions and credits.
 The filing status you can choose depends partly on your marital status on the last day of your tax year.

 Marital status.
 If you are unmarried, your filing status is single or, if you meet certain requirements, head of household or qualifying widow(er).
 If you are married, your filing status is either married filing a joint return or married filing a separate return.
 For information about the single and qualifying widow(er) filing statuses, see Publication 501.